Are you looking for a high-paying remote side hustle? Have you considered being a virtual bookkeeper?

 - Do a business plan and decide which customers you are going to service and research industry & competition in your area.

 - Get at least a basic qualification in bookkeeping.
 You are working with people’s money and this helps them feel safer.

 - Have some experience in the most popular accounting software: QB and Xero are great places to start.
 (Do your personal finances to practice!)

 - Work for an existing bookkeeper or accountant get training while you earn?

 - Figure out a pricing strategy – I started $10 hr lower than the competition and then put my prices up as I got busy.

 - Be organized and reliable always!
 You miss a tax deadline and your business is over.

-- Get legal – check out licensing in your state, make sure you have appropriate client contracts and insurance to protect yourself.
+- Get legal – check out licensing in your state, and make sure you have appropriate client contracts and insurance to protect yourself.

-There are pros and cons with every work at home career and I think you need to be really honest with yourself.
-If you’re not a detail minded/organized person it’s probably not going to be a fit.
+There are pros and cons with every work-at-home career and I think you need to be really honest with yourself.
+If you’re not a detail-minded/organized person it’s probably not going to be a fit.

-Being accurate, responsible and efficient is essential to doing well in this job.
+Being accurate, responsible, and efficient is essential to doing well in this job.

 It’s not for everyone but it is a really flexible and rewarding career.
 Helping people build their dream business and provide for their families is pretty rewarding!